Speak with an admissions advisor. 562-475-4604

 I chose SCU when looking for a PA program because of their Integrative Medicine approach.
 I am from Michigan, and not many programs focus on this Integrative, Holistic approach when it comes to patient care in the Midwest, and I felt that was very important for me to learn as a future provider.
 My transition to semi-virtual learning has been very smooth and quite enjoyable.
 My favorite part about attending SCU is how tight-knit and diverse the community is.
 Coming from a large undergrad university and moving so far, it was very important for me to have a PA program that made me feel valued and invested in my success.
 At SCU, they do a great job of making you feel that.

-Applications must be submitted through the Centralized Application Service for Physician Assistants (CASPA).
-Applications must be verified with all requirements completed by January 15, 2023.
-Applications may be submitted with pending requirements prior to the application deadline; however, applications will not be reviewed until all requirements are met.
-Applications with in-progress degrees will be reviewed if all other requirements have been met by the above deadline and the anticipated degree completion date is August 31, 2023.
+Applications must have all admissions requirements completed at the time of submission except for pending prerequisite courses and in-progress degrees.
+Applications submitted with pending prerequisite courses will not be reviewed until official transcripts are received.
+All transcripts, including Advanced Placement (AP) and International Baccalaureate (IB) score reports, must be received by January 15, 2024.
+Applications with in-progress degrees will be reviewed if all other requirements have been met by the above deadline and the anticipated degree completion date is no later than August 31, 2024.

 The PA program does not offer advanced placement.
 Transfer students are not accepted.